ataylor89/weatherforecast/README.md

 Here are some definitions of words that are used in network programming.

-1. A socket is a file or a file descriptor.
+1. A socket is a file.
 2. A socket address is a data structure that contains an IP address and a port.
 3. A stream is a sequence of bytes.
 4. A protocol is a set of rules.
 A communication protocol is a set of rules for communication.